Compensation within Business Entities

 - Example: I am a shareholder and CEO of ABC Corp.
 I will receive a salary for my services as as CEO, and I will receive a dividend if any are paid to shareholders.
 Corporate business entities (or business entities taxed as corporations) require that an owner who also serves as an employee of the business to draw a salary from the business.
 The salary is separate from any distribution of dividends.

 - An LLC may be taxed as a partnership or corporation.
-This election will determine the possibility for compensating owners who work in the business.
+This election will determine the possibility of compensating owners who work in the business.
 In a partnership-taxed LLC, members cannot receive a salary.
-They must be compensated as a “draw” from company funds.
-If the entity is taxed a corporation, the members who work in the business must be compensated as employees.
+They must be compensated as a draw from company funds.
+If the entity is taxed as a corporation, the members who work in the business must be compensated as employees.
 They can also be compensated with distributions of company profits or retained equity.
-To determine how Frank and Judy are compensated, you would need to know the tax election and whether each of them work in the business.
+To determine how Frank and Judy are compensated, you would need to know the tax election and whether each of them works in the business.